Ashish-Patnaik/WALL-STREET-OF-AI-AGENTS/README.md

 Most AI agent frameworks are built for B2B tasks—writing code, scraping data, summarizing emails.
 We wanted to build something weird, delightful, and highly voyeuristic.

-**Wall St. of Agents** is a high-frequency trading reality show.
+**Wall Street of AI Agents** is a high-frequency trading reality show.
 Four AI agents, each with a distinct personality and financial strategy, wander a pixel-art office, overhear each other, and make real trades—continuously, forever, without a single human input.

 But beneath the retro 2D graphics lies something much more ambitious: **a visual benchmark for testing multi-agent collaboration and LLM reasoning.**
-By trapping a tiny 1-Billion parameter model in a dynamic financial simulation, we can stress-test its capabilities live:
+By trapping a tiny 1-Billion or 2-Billion parameter model(or any small model) in a dynamic financial simulation, we can stress-test its capabilities live:
 * **Strict Instruction Following:** Can the model adhere to a rigid JSON schema while adopting a complex persona?
 * **Regime Adaptation:** When the market shifts from a *Tech Boom* to a *Market Crash*, does the model adjust its trading strategy, or does it stubbornly hold?
 * **Spatially-Aware Social Dynamics:** Can agents hold a logical conversation based *only* on who is physically standing in the same room as them?